lizsuter/MarineAnimalDisease/PullingSRAdata.md

 fastq-dump -A "SRR7694205"
 ```

-NOTE TO SELF: Come back [here](https://bioinformaticsworkbook.org/dataAcquisition/fileTransfer/sra.html) or [here](https://galaxyproject.org/support/ncbi-sra-fastq/)later to see how to deal with the `@SRR` lines in the fastq files if they become a problem.
+NOTE TO SELF: Come back [here](https://bioinformaticsworkbook.org/dataAcquisition/fileTransfer/sra.html) or [here](https://galaxyproject.org/support/ncbi-sra-fastq/) later to see how to deal with the `@SRR` lines in the fastq files if they become a problem.

 Example with BioProject PRJNA421986: (from the Green et al. paper: The Pacific oyster, Crassostrea gigas, associated microbial community.